yeungs2019/ProjectProposal/Project_Proposal.md

 Expected Graduation Date: May 2022

+# Ideal State of Affairs
+   Four-part harmony and its rules are usually difficult concepts to master and require a lot of practice and time.
+Some people (musicians) do not have the time to sit and figure out the rules and memorize them.

 # Problem Statement
    Learning music theory and its rules are not at the speed as it should be.
 Many places for learning music theory are at a slow pace.
 It usually takes more than 2 months of time to have the theory rules completely secured.
 The problem is with the four-part writing rules.
 Many people have the difficulty in learning the four-part learning rules at a fast pace.
 Because many people have the trouble learning the rules quickly, it can slow down the instructor and cause him/her to slow down the pace, which is detrimental in covering all material effectively.
 Also, the handful of students that have the rules secured are forced to stay behind and review the same material along with those who are having difficulty with the rules.